National Academy of Engineering: History

 In 1966, the National Academy of Engineering established the Committee on Public Engineering Policy (COPEP).
 In 1982, the NAE and NAS committees were merged to become the Committee on Science, Engineering, and Public Policy.
 In 1967, the NAE formed an aeronautics and space engineering board to advise NASA and other Federal agencies chaired by Horton Guyford Stever.

 In 1971, the National Academy of Engineering advised the Port Authority of New York and New Jersey not to construct additional runways at JFK airport as part of a $350,000 study commissioned by the Port Authority.
 The Port Authority accepted the recommendations of the NAE and NAS.

-In 1975, the NAE added eighty-six new engineer members including noted civil engineer and businessman Stephen Davison Bechtel Jr.

-In 1986, Tha NAE issued a report encouraging foreign investment, calling for stronger Federal action.
-That same year, NAE member Robert W. Rummel (1915-2009), space expert and aerospace engineer, served on The Presidential Commission on the Space Shuttle Challenger Accident.
+In 1975, the NAE added eighty-six new engineer members including noted civil engineer and businessman Stephen Davison Bechtel Jr. In 1986, the NAE issued a report encouraging foreign investment, calling for stronger Federal action.
+That same year, NAE member Robert W. Rummel (1915–2009), space expert and aerospace engineer, served on The Presidential Commission on the Space Shuttle Challenger Accident.

 In 1989, the National Academy of Engineering in conjunction with the National Academy of Science advised the Department of Energy on a site location for the then proposed Superconducting Super Collider (SSC) from a number of States proposals.

 In 1995, the NAE along with the NAS and the National Academy of Medicine reported that the American system of doctoral education in science and engineering, while "...long a world model, should be reshaped to produce more 'versatile scientists,' rather than narrowly specialized researchers".

-Again in 2000, NAE returned to this education theme with its detailed studies of engineering education as part of its "Engineer of 2020 Studies" project.
-The reports concluded that engineering education must be reformed or American engineers will be poorly prepared for engineering practice.
-Soon after, the American Society of Civil Engineers adopted a policy advocating for the reconstruction of the academic foundation of the professional practice of civil engineering.
+Again, in 2000, NAE returned to this education theme with its detailed studies of engineering education as part of its "Engineer of 2020 Studies" project.
+The reports concluded that engineering education must be reformed lest American engineers be poorly prepared for engineering practice.
+Soon after, the American Society of Civil Engineers adopted a policy, advocating for the reconstruction of the academic foundation of the professional practice of civil engineering.

 Membership

 Formally, members of the NAE must be U.S. citizens.
 The term "international member" is applied to non-citizens who are elected to the NAE.
 "The NAE has more than 2,000 peer-elected members and international members, senior professionals in business, academia, and government who are among the world's most accomplished engineers", according to the NAE site's About page.
-Election to the NAE is considered to be among the highest recognitions in engineering-related fields, and it often comes as a recognition of a lifetime's worth of accomplishments.
+Election to the NAE is considered to be among the highest of recognitions in engineering-related fields, and often comes as a recognition of a lifetime's worth of accomplishments.
 Nomination for membership can only be done by a current member of the NAE for outstanding engineers with identifiable contributions or accomplishments in one or both of the following categories: